z669016/adventofcode-2017/README.md

 vertical flip and rotation, horizontal and vertical flip and rotation, and vertical and horizontal flip and rotation.

 ## Day 22
-Pretty straight forward ... took some grid-methods from day 21 and moved them into a GridUtils class for reuse, also added a method to grow the current grid (current size * 3 and the old grid comes in the center of the new one).
+Pretty straight forward ... reusing the GidUtils class.

-Created a Direction object with methods for turning the current direction.
-Created a Virus class to navigate the grid, determine next direction based on state of the current node, affect the current node, and keep counters.
-For part 2, just created a SmarterVirus (which inherits from Virus) with different methods to determine the next direction, and affecting the current node.
+Created a ```Direction``` object with methods for turning the current direction.
+Created a ```Virus``` class to navigate the grid, determine next direction based on state of the current node, affect the current node, and keep counters.
+For part 2, just created a ```SmarterVirus``` (which inherits from ```Virus```) with different methods to determine the next direction, and affecting the current node.
 Even the 10.000.000 bursts of part 2, went pretty fast.

 ## Day 23
 Part one is straight forward ... part 2 requires you to analyse the assembly code and determine what it does.
 It counts